-- Degenerative disc disease - Aging discs may bulge and/or herniate.
-This can cause them to protrude onto the spinal cord or major nerve roots.
+- Degenerative disc disease – Aging discs may bulge and/or herniate.
+This can cause them to protrude into the spinal cord or major nerve roots.

 - Vertebral changes – Spondylolisthesis or spinal stenosis can put extra pressure on the spinal cord or spinal nerve roots.

 - Soft tissue inflammation – Repetitive motion injuries and long-term postural problems can cause soft tissues to swell up, pinching nerves (as in carpal tunnel syndrome).

 - Extra weight – Pregnancy or obesity can aggravate alignment or disc problems, causing or worsening nerve compression.

 Chiropractors know telltale signs of a pinched nerve include pain, numbness, tingly “pins and needles” feelings, and reduced muscle strength or control.
 A pinched cervical nerve root may produce these symptoms in an upper extremity, a problem called cervical radiculopathy.
 A pinched sciatic nerve root may cause the same symptoms in a lower extremity, or sciatica.
 In the most extreme (emergency) cases, it’s even possible to lose bladder or bowel control.
 If you experience any of this pain, call our Chiropractor in Omaha today to seek treatment for pinched nerve pain.